-We document that isolated cities have less wage inequality in American census data.
+We document that isolated cities have lower skill wage premia in American census data.
 To explain this correlation and other correlations between population and wages, we build an equilibrium empirical model that incorporates high and low-skill labor, costly trade, and both agglomeration and congestion forces.
 Our paper bridges the gap between the economic geography literature which abstracts from inequality, and the spatial inequality literature which abstracts from geography.
-We find that geographical location explains 16.5% of observed variation in wage inequality across American cities.
+We find that geographical location explains 16.5% of observed variation in the skill wage premium across American cities.
 We use our model to simulate counterfactual trade and technology shocks.
 Reductions in domestic trade costs benefit both skill groups but low-skill workers benefit more.

-^{}An earlier version of this paper was circulated with the title "Trade and Inequality in the Spatial Economy".
+\An earlier version of this paper was circulated with the title "Trade and Inequality in the Spatial Economy".
 We gratefully acknowledge support from the Danish Council for Independent Research Grant 8019-00031B, as well as support from the Otto Mønsteds Fond.
 We thank Sina Smid and Karolina Stachlewska for excellent research assistance.
-We thank two anonymous referees, Treb Allen, Nathaniel Baum-Snow, Jonathan Dingel, Jeff Lin, Tobias Seidal, and participants in seminars at the Asian Meeting of the Econometric Society, Cardiff University, Copenhagen Business School, Copenhagen University, Hitotsubashi University, Indiana Bloomington University, the Nordic International Trade Seminars, the European Trade Study Group, the North American Regional Science Association, Penn State, Purdue, the Society for Economic Dynamics, the Shanghai University of Economics and Finance, and University of Tokyo for helpful suggestions.
+We thank two anonymous referees and the editor Nathaniel Baum-Snow as well as Treb Allen, Jonathan Dingel, Jeff Lin, Tobias Seidal, and participants in seminars at the Asian Meeting of the Econometric Society, Cardiff University, Copenhagen Business School, Copenhagen University, Hitotsubashi University, Indiana Bloomington University, the Nordic International Trade Seminars, the European Trade Study Group, the North American Regional Science Association, Penn State, Purdue, the Society for Economic Dynamics, the Shanghai University of Economics and Finance, and University of Tokyo for helpful suggestions.